anshmendiratta/mathling/README.md

 A foray into LLVM manifested as a language.

 ## What?
-A small infix LISP programming language.
+A small infix programming language.
+More details as the language is built.

 Currently supported syntax:
 -